Free-monodromic mixed tilting sheaves on flag varieties: Acknowledgements

 Part of this work was done during the second author's visit to Yale University for Fall 2016.
 The second author would like to thank the Yale mathematics department for their hospitality and great working conditions, as well as his dissertation advisor, Z.~Yun, for support through his Packard Foundation fellowship and for countless helpful conversations.

 The fourth author would like to thank RIMS, Kyoto for an excellent working environment and the opportunity to give a series of lectures on this work.

 P.A. was supported by NSF Grant No.~DMS-1500890.
 S.R. was partially supported by ANR Grant No.~ANR-13-BS01-0001-01.
-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 677147).
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreements No.~677147 and~101002592).